Citation(s) from the GunPolicy.org literature library

 FBI.
 2013.
 ‘Crime in the United States / CIUS.’
 Uniform Crime Reports / UCR; Undated annual.
 Washington, DC: US Federal Bureau of Investigation.
 29 January.

 In its annual publication 'Crime in the United States' (CIUS), the FBI publishes numbers and rates of criminal offences reported across the nation, the states, and for individual agencies.

 - Homicide (trends, rates and methods, including firearm-related crime)

 - Disaggregation by age, gender, ethnicity, relationship and weapon

 Annual CIUS reports are provided from 1995 to the most recent year.

-In addition, because many death certificates fail to specify the weapon used, NCHS data tables list high proportions of gun homicides in the 'Other' firearm category.
-For these reasons, GunPolicy.org cites NCHS data for top-level categories (Total Gun Deaths, Gun Homicides), but displays FBI data where these are disaggregated by weapon type (Handgun Homicides, Long Gun Homicides, and Gun Homicides (Other)).
+For these reasons, GunPolicy.org cites and compares NCHS/CDC data for the larger top-level categories (Total Gun Deaths, Gun Homicides), but displays and compares smaller, more accurate FBI tallies where these are disaggregated by weapon type (Handgun Homicides, Long Gun Homicides, and Gun Homicides (Other)).

 While political and financial limitations on gun policy research in the United States persist, data credibility issues such as these are likely to remain.